ayrtonm/gb-assembler/README.md

 # gb-assembler
 ![demo](https://github.com/ayrtonm/gb-assembler/blob/master/demo.gif)
-This is a basic assembler written in Go for creating binaries compatible with gameboy binaries.
+This is a basic assembler written in Go for creating binaries compatible with gameboy emulators.
 While it is still under development, it's capable of making [games](https://github.com/ayrtonm/gb-assembler/blob/master/demo.asm) like the one shown above.

 ## Building
 Run `./compile.sh` (or equivalently `go build -o main src/*.go`).